5 Myths About Web Design

 So to follow up this post on web design I’m going to go through and discuss 5 myths about web design that we frequently come across both when working on new websites with our clients and speaking to our peers in the marketing community.

 Design is about making a website look good

-Design is more than aesthetics.
-And while it certainly covers how a thing looks, design is about how things work.
-There’s intrinsic relationship between form and function that makes something work well and appeal to people.
+The design is more than aesthetics.
+And while it certainly covers how a thing looks, the design is about how things work.
+There’s an intrinsic relationship between form and function that makes something work well and appeal to people.
 As Steve Jobs said, “Design is not just what it looks like and feels like.
-Design is how it works.”
+The design is how it works.”

 Put it this way, if you bought a car that looked amazing, but it broke down every mile and the wiper didn’t work in the rain, would you say it was well designed?